sentinel1909/jeff-mitchell-dev/site/content/blog/2024_09_01_utter_frustration_that_is_css_morning_after.md

 I just want the answer.

+To add extra flavour, in my mind people are judging me as weak for not immediately having the answer.

 This is something I've struggled with my whole life...I just...want..the answer.
-Oftentime, my brain is unable to figure out what it needs to do to get to the answer, it's like there's missing bits or something.
+Oftentimes, my brain is unable to figure out what it needs to do to get to the answer, it's like there's missing bits or something.
 How can I train my brain to enjoy the journey and not just the end result?

 Anyways, onwards and upwards.
+This writing is my way of therapy.
 Apologies for the rant yesterday and I thank you for reading my trials and tribulations.